-I am sure, like me, you will be talking about these " lockdown" weeks in years to come.
-We are part of living history in that regard.
+Two contributions so far and there are more to come.
+Click on the icons below to read the stories from our community.
+We will be talking about these " lockdown" weeks in years to come and we are part of living history in that regard.

 The Curry Rivel Community Support Group are inviting residents of all ages to write about their experiences of these past few months so that we can record for future generations what it was like in 2020 – the year of the virus.

 Subject to the response, we will look to have this published and raise funds for charity.
 In doing this we would share our record with the County Archivist, so that the finished article is indeed preserved for future generations.